metio/terraform-provider-k8s/docs/data-sources/emrcontainers_services_k8s_aws_job_run_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) JobRunSpec defines the desired state of JobRun.This entity describes a job run.
-A job run is a unit of work, such as a Sparkjar, PySpark script, or SparkSQL query, that you submit to Amazon EMR onEKS. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) JobRunSpec defines the desired state of JobRun.
+This entity describes a job run.
+A job run is a unit of work, such as a Spark jar, PySpark script, or SparkSQL query, that you submit to Amazon EMR on EKS. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only